Dogs are excellent companions, but their presence can sometimes wreak havoc on my lawn. But you can have a green lawn even with dogs running around.

 Aerate the Soil: Regular aeration of soil enhances drainage and root access.

-Ensure Proper pH: Check soil pH and make necessary adjustments for optimal grass growth.
+Ensure Proper pH: Check soil pH and adjust for optimal grass growth.

-Add Pet-Friendly Fetilizer: Seek organic, natural fertilizers that are chemical-free.
+Add Pet-Friendly Fertilizer: Seek organic, natural fertilizers that are chemical-free.

 Using pet-friendly fertilizers has benefits like: